 MSC Cruises is one of the world's youngest cruise lines.
 MSC Cruises currently has 13 ships, most added in the past decade.
 The company is adding three new ships over the next two years--MSC Seaside, MSC Seaview, and MSC Bellissima.
 The cruise line aims to have the world's youngest fleet and to have over one million berths available for bookings each year.

-This young MSC fleet is modern and sophisticated, with a reputation as having some of the cleanest ships at sea.
+This young MSC fleet is modern and sophisticated, with a reputation for having some of the cleanest ships at sea.

 Innovations on the newest MSC ships include the MSC Yacht Club, a marvelous "ship within a ship" area for those passengers in the Yacht Club cabins.